j2css/j2c/README.md

 ### Vendor prefixes corner cases

 `j2c` doesn't provide any facility to auto-prefix a list of values.
 It is relevant in the context of multiple gradient backgrounds and `transition`/`transition-property` values.

+## TODO:

+- Improve the web site.
+Move the docs there.
+- Test DOM insertion methods in old IE.
+- Add scoped animation names and maybe font names too?

 ## License: MIT